Cúc Phương National Park: Landscape and climate

 Cúc Phương is situated in the foothills of the northern Annamite Range.
 The park consists of verdant karst mountains and lush valleys.
 Elevation varies from 150 meters (500 feet) to 656 m (2,152 feet) at the summit of May Bac Mountain, or Silver Cloud Mountain.
 The limestone mountains house numerous caves, many of which are accessible for exploration.

 The average temperature in Cúc Phương is 21 Celsius (70 Fahrenheit), with a mean winter temperature of 9C (48F).
 High temperatures can reach above 30C (85 F) and lows are just above zero (32 F).
 At the low elevations in the valley the temperature is hot and humid while at higher elevations the temperature drops and frostbite is a threat.
 On average it rains more than 200 days a year and the average annual rainfall is 2,100mm (7 feet).
 The dry season is November to February, the driest months being December and January.

 Flora and fauna

 Cúc Phương is home to an amazing diversity of flora and fauna.
 Inhabitants of the park include 97 species of mammals, most notable endangered langurs; 300 species of birds; 36 reptilian species; 17 species of amphibians; 11 species of fish; 159 species and 1 additional subspecies of terrestrial molluscs; 2,000 species of vascular plants, and thousands of species of insects.
-A number of species in the park are listed on Vietnam Red Book of endangered species.
+Park diversity includes a number of endangered species listed in the Vietnam Red Book.